adapter-hub/adapters/adapter_docs/adapter_composition.md

 model.active_adapters = ac.Split("g", "h", split_index=64)
 ```

-## BatchSplit
+## `BatchSplit`
-The BatchSplit Block is an alternative to split the input between several adapters.
+The `BatchSplit` lock is an alternative to split the input between several adapters.
 It does not split the input sequences but the
 batch into smaller batches.
-As a result the input sequences remain untouched.
+As a result, the input sequences remain untouched.

 In the following example, we split the batch between adapters `i`, `k` and `l`.
 The `batch_sizes`parameter specifies
 the batch size for each of the adapters.
 The adapter `i` gets two sequences, `k`gets 1 sequence and `l` gets two sequences.